intelowlproject/IntelOwl/docs/source/Contribute.md

 1. You have to create a new migration file
 2. Add as dependency the previous last migration of the package
 3. You have to create a forward and a reverse function
-4. You have to make the proper changes of the configuration inside these functions
+4. You have to make the proper changes of the configuration inside these functions (change parameters, secrets, or even delete the configuration)
-5. You have to validate the instance calling `.full_clean()`
-6. You have to save the instance calling `.save()`
+   1. If changes are made, you have to validate the instance calling `.full_clean()` and then you can save the instance with `.save()`

 ## Modifying functionalities of the Certego packages